-Ermahgawd, I can’t even sum up all of my emotions triggered from this soup.
-I’ve never made a bisque without heavy cream, but coconut milk is just as much a wow.
-It still adds a subtle flavor that’s not too overwhelming.
-I am also still on cloud 9 after buying an immersion blender so get prepared for some squash curry kale soup coming up.
-I added cooked carrots for more color and substance and the flavors of the sweet potatoes stand on their own, but both the carrots and sweet potato add a natural sweetness that you can’t imitate.
-This Sweet Potato Bisque will be a lunch and dinner favorite this week.
+I can’t even sum up all of my emotions triggered from this soup.
+I’ve never made a bisque without heavy cream, but coconut milk is just as much of a wow factor.
+It still adds a subtle flavor that’s not overwhelming.
+I am also still on cloud 9 after buying an immersion blender, so be prepared for some squash curry kale soup coming up.
+I added carrots for more color and substance, and the flavors of the sweet potatoes stand on their own, but both the carrots and sweet potato add a natural sweetness that you can’t imitate.
+This Sweet Potato Bisque will be a lunch and dinner staple this week.

 - 1/2 large onion, diced

-- 2 large sweet potatoes, washed and peeled (or 3-4 medium ones)
+- 2 large sweet potatoes, washed, peeled and chopped

 - 4 c homemade vegetable broth

-- Pinch of unsweetened coconut flakes, pumpkin seeds, extra cayenne and/or coconut milk to garnish
+- Toppings: pinch of unsweetened coconut flakes, pumpkin seeds, extra cayenne and/or coconut milk to garnish

-- In a large pot, sauté onions in hot oil and garlic over medium heat.
+- In a large pot, sauté onions with garlic in hot oil over medium heat.

-- Sauté carrots and sweet potatoes and briskly sauté for 30-60 sec.
+- Add carrots and sweet potatoes and briskly sauté for 30-60 sec.

 - Pour vegetable stock over potatoes and carrots and bring soup to a boil.
 Once boiling, cover and simmer 15 min until veggies are tender and you’re able to easily pierce with a fork.
-Remove soup from heat and allow to cool slightly.
+Remove soup from heat and allow to cool slightly to purée.

 - Garnish with coconut flakes and enjoy!